ADHD, Autism, & Bedwetting

 Why are bedtime routines so important for kids with ADHD and Autism?

+According to Dr. Jack Scott, “Routines help address what is a very strong need for predictability on the part of children with ADHD and Autism.”
+Dr. Kerry Magro noted, “more than 1/2 of Autistic children have one or more sleep challenges,” so having a routine in place can help to create a structure that helps kids understand when it’s time for bed – even when they may not feel normal cues for sleepiness.
+This in turn can ease anxiety, stress, and sensory overload before bed.
 Dr. Magro continued, “I can’t say enough about how important a routine is for kids when it comes to a strong bedtime.
 It helps with their well-being and can help with things like sensory challenges, helping them be more alert to the world around them.
 During my Autism journey two of the most important things my parents did for me was nurture my strengths and make sure I had a solid routine.”

 What should a bedtime routine for kids with ADHD & Autism include?

 All experts emphasized that just like every child is different, bedtime routines will differ depending on what works for your family.
 According to Anne S. Holmes, “you should start with setting a time to begin the routine each night, so that it can serve as a warning that bedtime is approaching.
 Then your routine can include: a shower or bath if it’s soothing to your child, a change into pajamas, teeth brushing, a calming activity like reading or listening to music, and finally lights off, and parents or caregivers out of the room.”
+In addition, Dr. Kerry Magro added, “While neurodiverse is truly a spectrum, those in the community may also benefit from reward systems, a social story, visual schedule, weighted blankets or other types of material objectives or strategies to help with bedtime.”

 How can a bedtime routine help with bedwetting?